quantonium/ergw_tarball/README.md

                  ]}
           ]},

-The line that contains "sgi" "pools" contains the range of ip addresses that will be assined to UE.
+The line that contains "sgi" "pools" has the range of ip addresses that will be assigned to UE.
+It should be updated appropriately.

  	%% A/AAAA record alternatives